 What is the nature of knowledge in different academic areas, in the humanities, the social sciences, the natural sciences, and mathematics?
 How may these fields stimulate each other?
 And how do such types of knowledge compare with those found in the arts, in the business world, in ancient traditions, and in daily life?

 We offer After Hours Conversations as a concrete meeting point, twice a week during two months every term, in which a speaker gives a ten-minute talk about a topic of general interest, followed by twenty minutes of discussion.
-In addition, we organize informal lunch meetings around the theme of ways of knowing; contact Piet Hut for further information.
+In addition, we organize informal lunch meetings on the topic of cognition and awareness, a central topic of interest in our group.
+We also hold many spontaneous lunch meetings around the theme of metacognition; contact Piet Hut for further information.